forestgrape/coronavirus/immune_evasion.md

 - Exploit
   Exploiting antibody induced phagocytosis by infecting the [phagocyte cell](#overcome-phagocytosis)

-> Neutralizing antibodies act also as non-neutralizing antibodies i.e. they mark something as not wanted and thus the immune system targets it.
+> Neutralizing antibodies act also as non-neutralizing antibodies (cells show what they produce on the outside.
+An infected cell usually produces coronavirus spikes and this spikes get presented on the cell membrane.
+Immune cells such as T cells can detect this and induce cell death.
+So the cell is stopped from producing many virions.
->

 > Besides antibodies, natural infections and to some extent vaccines induce also specific memory T cells targeting different antigens of viruses.
+These T cells are especially effective at recognizing the presented antigens mentioned above.

 ## References